Taruniro/Taruniro/README.md

 <pre>
   ⚙️ Working on the fields of
-  💻 I have some experience with Wolfram Language, Python,
+  💻 I have some experience with Wolfram Language (Summer Research Program Scholarship at Boston MA), Python,
 </pre>

 📫 Feel free to contact me via gmail `phuphinyol@gmail.com` and my personal discord `sadstorm`